iq-motion-control/iq-module-communication-doc/docs/manual/manual_velocity_control_mechanisms.rst

     Multi Turn Motor Controller PID Loop

-The nature of each of these PID loops results in the tuning of each control style to differ in the effect of changing the proportional, integral, and derivative gains.
-An important distinction is that even when controlling the *Multi Turn Angle Controller* with a velocity, the proportional gain relates to a positional error, the integral gain calculated by the positional error times time, and the derivative gain to velocity error.
+Due to each PID controller's nature, each reacts differently to changes in the proportional, integral, and derivative gains.
+An important distinction is that even when controlling the *Multi Turn Angle Controller* with a velocity, the proportional gain relates to a positional error, the integral gain to the positional error times time, and the derivative gain to velocity error.
 For the *Propeller Motor Controller*, proportional gain pertains to velocity error, integral to position, and derivative to acceleration.